bhuvanap/clFFT/README.md

 ## Example

-The simple example below shows how to use clFFT to compute an simple 1D forward transform
+The following example shows how to use clFFT to compute a simple 1D forward transform
 ```c
 #include <stdlib.h>